byteben/MEM/README.md

 #### Version 1.0 - 14/03/2021 - DEV
 - DEV Release

+## Bugs

+- Still in BETA, there are a few

+## Planned Improvements

+- Option to build .Intunewin files without downloading the Deployment Type content locally
+- Gather Requirements, Detection Rules and Supercedence for Applications and Deployment Types
+- Create the Win32app in Intune

 # Synopsis

 The Win32 App Migration Tool is designed to inventory ConfigMgr Applications and Deployment Types, build .intunewin files and create Win3Apps in The MEM Admin Center.

+Instead of manually checking Application and Deployment Type information and gathering content to build Win32apps, the Win32APp Migration Tool is designed to do that for you.
+To date, the Application and Deployment Type information is gathered and a .Intunewin file is created.
+We are also collecting the logo for the application.

+The Win32App Migration Tool is still in BETA so I would welcome any feedback or suggestions for improvement.
+Reach out on Twitter to DM @byteben (DM's are open)

 ## Parameters